Sam Stent, tax advisory manager highlights a tax issue which may affect investors and traders in cryptocurrency.

 “This campaign may have been prompted by the fact that HMRC believes they are owed large amounts of tax from income and gains on cryptocurrency investments.
 Our view at Scrutton Bland is that most underpayments of tax in relation to Bitcoin will not be deliberate, but it is very important that if you do receive a ‘nudge letter’ that you don’t ignore it.

-Bitcoin is not just the preserve of wealthy investors and market volatility has spooked many people into selling their cryptoassets.
-However, when it comes to the tax implications, these individuals are often left scratching their heads.
+Bitcoin is not just the preserve of wealthy investors.
+For example, we are aware of individuals who have inherited bitcoin holdings who then need to sell some of the cryptocurrency in order to meet inheritance tax liabilities.
+In addition, market volatility has spooked many people into selling their cryptoassets.
+However, when it comes to the tax implications, these individuals are often unaware that there is a reporting requirement.”

 In the vast majority of cases, individuals hold cryptoassets as a personal investment hoping for capital appreciation.
 In such cases, they will be liable to pay Capital Gains Tax when they make a disposal.
 The rules for calculating the gains are similar to the rules for shares, with different cryptocurrencies held in separate ‘pools’ with special ‘matching’ rules that tell you how to allocate costs if you only sell some of your cryptocurrency.

 However, if you regularly mine or buy and sell Bitcoin and similar products, you may be treated as trading in cryptoassets and therefore subject to (much higher) income tax on any profits.